MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Specify how Google Chrome behaves when it starts.
+  Specify how Microsoft Edge behaves when it starts.

 If you want a new tab to always open on startup, choose 'RestoreOnStartupIsNewTabPage'.

-If you want to reopen URLs that were open the last time Google Chrome closed, choose 'RestoreOnStartupIsLastSession'.
+If you want to reopen URLs that were open the last time Microsoft Edge closed, choose 'RestoreOnStartupIsLastSession'.
 The browsing session will be restored as it was.
 Note that this option disables some settings that rely on sessions or that perform actions on exit (such as Clear browsing data on exit or session-only cookies).

 If you want to open a specific set of URLs, choose 'RestoreOnStartupIsURLs'.

 Disabling this setting is equivalent to leaving it not configured.
-Users will be able to change it in Google Chrome.
+Users will be able to change it in Microsoft Edge.

 This policy is available only on Windows instances that are joined to a Microsoft Active Directory domain, Windows 10 Pro or Enterprise instances that enrolled for device management, or macOS instances that are that are managed via MDM or joined to a domain via MCX.